 In early October 2012, the mother of seven-year-old Muscovite Seva Bezrukov posted a newspaper classified ad asking the owner of a DeLorean DMC-12 to get in touch.
 It was precisely this car that was used in “Back to the Future”, a film that Seva is obsessed with.
-His mother asked whether the owner of said car would be willing to visit Seva on his birthday and make his dream come true: let him drive in the time machine.
+His mother asked whether the owner of the said car would be willing to visit Seva on his birthday and make his dream come true: let him drive in the time machine.

 The Viral Editor liked the ad and shared it hundreds of times over.
-Businessman Oleg Karpov, owner of this model of car, agreed it was a deed worth doing and drove the 400 kilometres from Nizhny Novgorod to Moscow on the boy’s birthday.
+Businessman Oleg Karpov, the owner of this model of car, agreed it was a deed worth doing and drove the 400 kilometres from Nizhny Novgorod to Moscow on the boy’s birthday.
 As usually happens in such cases, the story prompted some deep emotions.
 The tale of how the Internet made child’s dreams come true even ended up on the wires.

 There are many such stories and they are getting increasingly common.
 Unknown people in an old photograph are located, a lost passport is returned.
 Thanks to the Internet, coincidences involving people and ideas that were previously thought to be impossible now occur all the time.